Religion in the Philippines: The Church of Jesus Christ of Latter-day Saints

-The Church of Jesus Christ of Latter-day Saints (LDS Church) in the Philippines was founded during the Spanish-American War in 1898.
+The Church of Jesus Christ of Latter-day Saints in the Philippines was founded during the Spanish-American War in 1898.
 Two men from Utah who were members of the United States artillery battery, and who were also set apart as missionaries by the Church before they left the United States, preached while stationed in the Philippines.
 Missionary work picked up after World War II, and in 1961 the Church was officially registered in the Philippines.
 In 1969, the Church had spread to eight major islands and had the highest number of baptisms of any area in the Church.
-Membership according to the church was 805,209 in 2019; the 2020 census counted 175,004.
-A temple was built in 1984 which is located in Manila, and a second temple was completed in Cebu City in 2010.
-By 2019, four more LDS temples had been announced, they are planned to be built in Urdaneta, Cagayan de Oro, Davao, as well as a second temple in the greater Manila area.
+Membership according to the church was 905,082 in 2026; the 2020 census counted 175,004.
+A temple was built in 1984 in Manila.
+A second temple was completed in Cebu City in 2010, followed by a third temple in Urdaneta City in 2024.
+By 2026, the number of temples had doubled to six with the opening of temples in Alabang, Davao, and Bacolod.

-As of 2024, a total of 10 temples were either operating, under construction, or announced within the country.
+As of 2026, a total of 14 temples were either operating, under construction, or announced within the country.